 Exposition of the Blessed Sacrament takes place every Tuesday from 10am to 5pm, Wednesday 10am to 4pm and Friday 10am to 5pm.

 Ever thought of becoming a Catholic?
 We welcome inquiries from everyone.
 You may be someone who has never belonged to a faith tradition or you may have been baptised in another Christian faith.
 You may simply feel a sense of curiosity to find out more or you may have already decided to seek membership of the Catholic church.
 Whichever your starting point you are very welcome.

 The Rite of Christian Initiation of Adults (RCIA) is a process in which newcomers are welcomed into the life of the Church.
-If you would like to know more about what is involved in becoming a Catholic then please speak to Father John.
+If you would like to know more about what is involved in becoming a Catholic then please speak to Fr Mark.